arialdomartini/oh-my-git/README.md

     antigen-apply

-`oh-my-git-themes` includes two themes: `arialdo-granzestyle` which is inspired to the great @granze theme, and `arialdo-pathinline`

-I also suggest to include
+I also strongly suggest to include

     antigen-use oh-my-zsh
     antigen-bundle git
     antigen-bundle zsh-users/zsh-syntax-highlighting
     antigen-bundle zsh-users/zsh-history-substring-search

-but they are optional.
+which are optional, but very cool.

 Then, restart zsh. `antigen` will download and install all that's needed.

 # Known bugs and limitations